olivfwm/Project-Portfolio/UW Math Research Lab/README.md

-# Washington eXperimental Mathematics Lab
+# Divination Systems Research With Washington eXperimental Mathematics Lab

 This is the research credit program under the Mathematics department at UW.